NEW

 Splunk Enterprise Security is one of the longest-running SIEM platforms in the market.
 The Premier Edition bundles SIEM, SOAR, UEBA, and AI Assistant capabilities, with recent updates focusing on agentic AI for SOC automation.

-The agentic SOC capabilities announced in 2025 include a Triage Agent for autonomous alert prioritization that analyzes and categorizes incoming alerts without human intervention.
+The agentic SOC capabilities include a Triage Agent for autonomous alert prioritization that analyzes and categorizes incoming alerts without human intervention.
 Its attack analyzer handles automated code analysis for suspicious files.

 Pros